Landlords life insurance strategy and calculatorMake Text Bigger

 For borrowers without family and/or business partners whose finances could be affected adversely by death during a mortgage term, the risk of having no Landlords Life Insurance is perhaps an acceptable one for them.
 However, for people who have borrowed jointly, or would like to leave their properties to loved ones, the risks are far higher.

 In the event of the death of a borrower, even if it’s a joint mortgage, it is usually well within the rights of a mortgage lender to call in their loans.
-This is more likely to happen post credit crunch as several lenders have closed their doors to buy to let lending and want to recover as much money as possible.
-Lenders which are still actively in the market can now lend money at far higher profit margins so there is every incentive for them to call in their loans in the event of death too.
+This is more likely to happen post credit crunch as several lenders closed their doors to buy to let lending and want to recover as much money as possible.
+Lenders still active in the market can now lend money at far higher profit margins so there is every incentive for them to call in their loans in the event of death too.

 I am surrendered my licences to provide financial advice back in 2009 when I retired from the industry, hence the following should not be construed as financial advice.
 It’s just my opinion as a landlord on what the minimum amount of Landlords Life Insurance should be purchased.

 If I were to die tomorrow my wife would have two or three choices:-